azl397985856/leetcode/README.en.md

 I, a programmer, am all passionate about technology.

-Used to write `.net` and `Java`, I am a frontend engineer and focused on the engineering, optimization and standardlization for frontend.
+Used to write `.net` and `Java`, I am a frontend engineer and focused on the engineering, optimization and standardization for frontend.

 If you want to do some contributions or collaborations, just feel free to contact me via [azl397985856@gmail.com].